Porsil/lab-boss/TESTING.md

 - As a Site User I can intuitively navigate around the site so that I can find content and understand where I am on the site.
   - Pass: The navigation bar only contains what the user has access to and can be used to move around the site easily.
 - As a Site User I can view the contact information so that I can contact the site owner if required.
-  - Pass: The contact us page is always avilable from the footer and contains the contact information.
+  - Pass: The contact us page is always available from the footer and contains the contact information.

 #### EPIC | Batch Tracker Use
 - As a Site User I can see the batches that require testing so that the workload can be scheduled efficiently.
-  - Pass: The batches that require testing are visable on the Batch To Test page of the Batch Tracker.
+  - Pass: The batches that require testing are visible on the Batch To Test page of the Batch Tracker.
 - As a Site User I can see which batches are priority so that they can be scheduled accordingly.
   - Pass: Priority batches are listed first on the Batches to Test page and the Priority Batch page contains a list of just the priority batches.
 - As a Site User I can filter on fields for batches so that I can find a particular batch easily.